Stark Lab Orientation Video — from Susan Stark, PhD, OTR/L, FAOTA

 Stark Lab Orientation Video

-The PEPL works with physicians and research scientists in the Knight Alzheimer Disease Research Center, the Department of Emergency Medicine and the Division of Geriatrics.
+The PEPLab works with physicians and research scientists in the WashU Medicine Knight Alzheimer Disease Research Center, the Department of Emergency Medicine, and the Division of Geriatrics.
 The lab also collaborates with computer scientists, nurses and psychologists.
-The PEPL has a strong network of community partners and many colleagues in the U.S. and internationally with whom we collaborate on projects.
+The PEPLab has a strong network of community partners and many colleagues nationally and internationally with whom we collaborate on projects.

 Students should consider this laboratory if they are interested in how the environment can impact occupational performance and community participation or if they are interested in clinical translational research, evidence-based practice, and translating evidence into practice.
 We welcome volunteers who would like to explore our lab.